 Skagit County Public Health

-Medicine accepted for disposal
+Medicine accepted for disposal from household use.

 Every collection site must accept the following medicines used in the home: